-Steamed Pork Roll is a mildly-seasoned, finely-ground pork wrapped in aromatic banana leaves and then steamed to perfection.
-Also known as Vietnamese Ham, it’s a popular ingredient in sandwiches and many Asian dishes.
+This easy recipe for Steamed Pork Roll (Cha Lua / Gio Lua) makes a seasoned, finely-ground pork wrapped in aromatic banana leaves and then delicately steamed to perfection.
+Also known as Vietnamese Ham, Steamed Pork Roll is a popular ingredient in sandwiches and many Asian dishes.
 This easy, no-fail recipe shares all the tips and tricks for making this successfully at home.
 No more buying at the store where the quality of the meat is suspect and the product is loaded with fillers, preservatives and MSG.
 There’s nothing but healthy goodness in this recipe.
-Learn this basic recipe and in future posts I’ll share more scrumptious recipes using the pork roll mixture.
+Learn this basic Steamed Pork Roll recipe and in future posts I’ll share more scrumptious recipes using the pork roll mixture.
 Enjoy!

-Definitely use pork with fat.
+Use pork with fat; it’s important.
 I use 80/20 (80% lean/20% fat) ground pork and this combination yields a juicy pork roll.
 Of course, you can use more fat if you’d like. 🙂

 Either single-acting or double-acting baking powder will work just fine.
 I add the baking powder last so it doesn’t foam up and make it difficult to combine all of the ingredients well.
 Even though it is not foaming, it still needs to be fresh!

 I prefer potato starch in this recipe.
 It helps to give the texture just the right amount of “springiness” (“dai” is what we call it in Vietnamese).
 If you don’t have potato starch, you can substitute with tapioca starch or corn starch but the difference will be noticeable.

 Chill times may vary depending on your freezer.
 The pork should be firm and solid (Note how I was able to cut it into rectangular sections) but not completely frozen.
 Chilling the pork is also key to achieving the springy texture so it’s important to time this right.